Friends of the Ashland Public Library Bylaws

 Volunteers

-Organization volunteers are current members who work in support of Organization programs or events, such as book sales, annual silent auction or other special events sponsored by the Organization.
+Organization volunteers are current members who work in support of Organization programs or events, such as book sales, membership drives, or other special events sponsored by the Organization.
 Organization volunteers may or may not also be Jackson County Library District volunteers.

 Organization volunteers and Board members are covered by the liability insurance held by the Organization.

-An Organization is any event or activity which is run directly by an Organization Board member or other Organization Member volunteer.
+An Organization event is any event or activity which is conducted directly by an Organization Board member or Organization Member volunteer.
 The event may be on or off library property.
 The Organization may also sponsor or host programs or special events run by library staff or another organization by contributing monetarily or by providing volunteer help.

 Monetary Reimbursements for Board Members or Volunteers

 Reimbursement for expenses incurred by Board members and other volunteers on behalf of the Organization shall be made by check issued by the Treasurer.
 Board approval is not required for budgeted expenses.
-For detailed instructions, volunteers should refer to the financial procedures document.
+For detailed instructions, board members and volunteers should refer to the financial procedures document.

 Annual Budget

 An annual budget will be prepared for review and approval by the Board of Directors.
-Procedures for establishing and changing the budget are included in the Board of Directors handbook.
+Procedures for establishing and changing the budget are submitted to the Board by the Treasurer and may be adopted by simple majority vote of the Board.

 Duties of Officers